-You can either define which project or component to update (for example weblate/master), or use --all to update all existing components.
+You can either define which project or component to update (for example weblate/application), or use - all to update all existing components.

 Note: Weblate pushes changes automatically if Push on commit in Component configuration is turned on, which is the default.